Hill Inlet Site Plan

 5. Community engagement

-This site plan was developed in consultation with DERM, the Whitsunday Local Marine Advisory Committee, the Tourism and Recreation Reef Advisory Committee, Traditional Owners and local users of the Marine Park.
+This site plan was developed in consultation with the then Department of Environment and Resource Management (DERM), the Whitsunday Local Marine Advisory Committee, the Tourism and Recreation Reef Advisory Committee, Traditional Owners and local users of the Marine Park.

 For further information or to provide comments on the site plan, please call (07) 4750 0700 or email firstname.lastname@example.org